DhruvSelopal/DhruvSelopal/README.md

 - 👋 Hi, I’m @DhruvSelopal a first year College Student , aspiring to be a great game Dev.
 - 👀 I’m interested in Game Devlopment and Python Devlopment.
-- 🌱 I’m currently learning C and pygame
+- 🌱 I’m currently learning C++ and unreal
-- 💞️ I’m looking to collaborate on Python projects and some internship regarding Game dev or Python
+- 💞️ I’m looking to collaborate on game dev projects and some internship regarding Game dev
 - 📫 How to reach me :
-    Number - +91 9925114618
     mail - dhruvselopalrocks@gmail.com

 <!---